 We may have 2 additional cars in our passenger carrying fleet.

-5 is incredibly close to being completed, with just the top deck seats needing to be secured, some fiddly woodwork bits in the slower saloon and its final coat of paint on the truck.
+5 is incredibly close to being completed, with just the top deck seats needing to be secured, some fiddly woodwork bits in the lower saloon and its final coat of paint on the truck.

 619 is edging closer and closer to completion with its floor receiving its second coat of floor paint, scallops being measured and a test fit, and seats to be fitted over the winter shutdown, it is looking more and more likely that she will be ready by the middle of 2020.

 We are still on the lookout for new volunteers, so if you fancy getting your hands dirty in the pit, serving in our shop, guarding on one of our trams, guiding visitors around the museum or even coming in and having a good chin wag please get in touch. firstname.lastname@example.org

 We are still taking donations for the Lakeside Depot extension.

 So, it’s the School Holidays, and it seems like every now and again we are getting some nice weather here in Heaton Park.
 But what do you do when your children are bored??

 You take them for a tram ride!
 Throughout August the Tramway and Shop will be open every Wednesday between 12 and 5pm.
 Sadly we can’t guarantee the Museum but we will do our best.

 We can’t guarantee the weather either, but if it does rain you have the choice of either keeping dry on the tram, or keeping dry in the Shop.
 Whatever happens, we’ll always be happy to see you, so if you’re passing through the Park on a Wednesday in August, please come and say Hi!